Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Second Meal: I put the remaining chicken (the whole carcass) in a large pot and cover it with water - adding a sprig of rosemary (optional).
 Cook it until the meat practically falls off the bone.
 Save the broth.
 Cut up the remaining pieces and use them to make a simple, yet delicious chicken pie.

 Chicken Pie Recipe: Put the cut-up chicken in a 9x13 inch casserole dish.
 (Reserve a half to one cup of the smallest bits of chicken to use for the third meal.)
 Drain a can of mixed vegetables and pour it over the chicken.
 In a saucepan, mix 2 cups of the chicken broth and 1 can undiluted cream of celery soup and bring to a boil.
 Pour this mixture over the vegetables and chicken.
 Mix 1 stick of melted margarine or butter, 1 cup buttermilk or sweet milk, 1 cup of self-rising flour, and one-half teaspoon of salt in a separate bowl.
-Spoon the dough mixture over top of casserole.
-Bake at 425 degrees F. for 25-30 minutes or until the crust is done.

 Third Meal: Put the remainder of the broth and the small chicken bits left from meal two into a saucepan and bring to a boil.
 Add cut up carrots, celery, onions, peas, or whatever vegetables you have on hand.
 I put the carrots in first since they take a little longer to get tender.
 Add uncooked white rice, season with whatever spices you like (a little salt, pepper, thyme, etc.) and cook for about 20-25 minutes.